solids4foam/solids4foam/tutorials/solids/multiMaterial/layeredPipe/README.md

 ## Running the Case

 The tutorial case is located at `solids4foam/tutorials/solids/multiMaterial/layeredPipe`.
 The case can be run using the included `Allrun` script, i.e. `> ./Allrun`.
 In this case, the `Allrun` creates the mesh using `blockMesh` (`> blockMesh`) followed by calls to the `setSet` and `setsToZones` utilities to create cell zones for inner and outer cylinder materials.
-After that, the case is run with `solids4foam` solver (`> solids4Foam`).
+After that, the case is run with the `solids4Foam` solver (`> solids4Foam`).
 As the last step, the `sample` utility is used to extract data.
 Optionally, if `gnuplot` is installed, the radial and circumferential stress distributions are plotted in the `sigmaR.png`  and `sigmaTheta.png`  files.

 ```note
 For multi-material cases, solids4foam expects to find a cellZone for each material defined in constant/mechanicalProperties, where the cellZone name is assumed to be the same as the material name in constant/mechanicalProperties.
 ```

 ---